CAPS Staff Spring 2017

 Laura received her doctorate in clinical psychology from the American School of Professional Psychology at Argosy University, San Francisco Bay Area campus.
-Laura completed her early training at Santa Rosa Junior College providing therapy to students.
-She later completed one pre-doctoral as well as a post-doctoral internship here at SSU CAPS.
-Laura also completed a second pre-doctoral internship at the Lomi Psychotherapy Clinic where she provided longer term depth-oriented psychotherapy to adults, children, couples and families.
-Laura's clinical interests include treatment of depression and anxiety, gender identity and sexual orientation issues, and working with those affected by trauma or abuse.
+Laura completed her early training at Santa Rosa Junior College providing psychotherapy to students.
+She later completed her pre-doctoral and post-doctoral internship here at SSU CAPS.
+Laura also was trained in community mental health at the Lomi Psychotherapy Clinic where she provided longer term depth-oriented psychotherapy to adults, children, couples and families.
+Laura's clinical interests include working with those affected by trauma or abuse, treatment of depression and anxiety, and supporting individuals with issues related to gender identity and sexual orientation.
+Laura has completed the YWCA’s domestic violence training program and has received additional training in trauma assessment and treatment.
+She is committed to working collaboratively with the larger SSU community to increase safety and awareness and to promote an environment that is supportive and respectful of all individuals.

 Information to come!